shuyangsun/cpp_notes/README.md

   Circle* arr{new Circle[num_ele]};

-  DrawAll(arr, num_ele);  // segmentation fault: because Shape and Circle do not have the same size }
+  DrawAll(arr, num_ele);  // segmentation fault: because Shape and Circle have different sizes }
 ```

+#### 27.2.2 Template Conversions

+* There cannot be any *default* relationship between classes generated from the same template (of course, type conversion operators or constructors can always be used for explicit conversion).

+### 27.8 Hierarchies of Class Templates

+* Parameterizing a huge class hierarchy with many virtual functions is typically a poor idea (because the amount of code needs to be generated, if there are N template parameter combinations, N times the code will be generated).
+* It is generally not a good idea to "overparameterize": try to avoid parameters that affects only a few members.
+* If only a few member functions are affected by a parameter, try to make those function templates with that parameter.

 ___